|British Sky Tours||

 The special relationship

-One has to belong to the band of brothers to truly experience the friendly rivalry though strong mutual loyalty among the American and British armed forces.
-As a young diplomat, newly arrived in Vietnam though only recently an airborne soldier, I was checked – for all six senses and running - then quickly absorbed into the US Ranger company with the 173 Airborne Brigade. ( The inspiration for our tour operation’s name was the ' Sky Soldiers Association ' and I still have my indefinite membership card plus a very smart neck-tie!)
-I recall a conversation among the Vietnamese coastal mountains with the combat experienced commander of Alpha Company, First Battalion, First Marine Regiment – commanded by Colonel nowadays General PX Kelly - who told me the best command experience of his career so far had been two years secondment with 41 Royal Marine Commando.
+One has to belong to the band of brothers to truly experience the friendly rivalry born from a strong mutual loyalty among the American and British armed forces.
+This is close between the two navies - the nuclear submarine services might as well be one – and almost legendary among the Marines and Airborne Forces.
+As a young diplomat, newly arrived in Vietnam, though only recently an airborne soldier, I was checked – for all six senses and running - then quickly absorbed into the US Ranger company with the 173 Airborne Brigade.
+Most had expected an old guy wearing a panama hat. ( The inspiration for our tour operation’s name was the ' Sky Soldiers Association ' and I still have my indefinite membership card plus a very smart neck-tie!)
+I recall a conversation among the Vietnamese coastal mountains with the combat experienced commander of Alpha Company, First Battalion, First Marine Regiment – commanded by Colonel nowadays General PX Kelly long retired - who told me the best command experience of his career so far had been two years secondment with 41 Royal Marine Commando.
 His spell with them provided the longest time that he had commanded the same men since he joined the US Marine Corps, staunchly maintaining that he had learned more about man management with 41 Commando than during any typical six months assignment within the US rotation system other than his experience in Vietnam.
 I stress - at that time – in case you’re already emailing to say it’s all changed long ago.
 Writing this article I listened with a smile as a former US Marine officer recounted on BBC Radio how during his training in the late nineties’ the only instructors with combat experience were two seconded sergeants from the Royal Marines who had fought in the Falklands War.
-Most home grown veterans from Vietnam had retired and those from the first Gulf War already pushed pens.
+Most home grown veterans from the large scale and bitter combat of Vietnam had retired and those from the first Gulf War already pushed pens.
 Plus ca change.

 While the strategic interests remained identical the political tactics had diverged over Vietnam and when there is disarray between America and Britain, democracy and freedom suffer.